-Are you planning a Thanksgiving menu?
+Are you planning a holiday menu?
 This week we'll be suggesting a few of the feast-worthy garden-to-table recipes from the past year:

 Some people might dream of pumpkins that turn into carriages, but on chilly October nights I dream of pumpkins that turn into soups.
 The pumpkin mania at this time of year can go a bit far.
 Between pumpkin-flavored coffee drinks and pumpkin cookies, we're in the throes of full-on pumpkin overload.
 But a humble pumpkin soup is so warming and nutritive that it makes me forget my boredom with all of the other pumpkin treats.
 Paired with a crusty bread and bright green salad, it's the centerpiece of one of my favorite autumn meals.